The ONLY One Day In Zadar Itinerary You Need!

 Can You Visit Zadar On A Layover?

-During a 3-hour to 4-hour layover, you will have time for a quick walk in the city center.
+With 3–4 hours, you’ll have time for a quick stroll in the city center.

-A 5-hour layover is enough time to visit all the main sights and to have a quick meal.
+A 5-hour layover gives you enough time to see the main sights and grab a quick meal.

 Zadar Airport To The City Center

-The bus stop is located on your right, just as you exit the airport.
+The bus stop is on your right as you exit the airport.

-The bus stops at the central bus station and in the city center, Poluotok – Liburnska Obala.
+The bus stops at the central bus station and the city center (Poluotok – Liburnska Obala), where all tourist attractions are.

 Best Time To Visit Zadar